Auto racing: History

 Aspendale Racecourse, in Australia, was the world's first purpose-built motor racing circuit, opening in January 1906.
 The pear-shaped track was close to a mile in length, with slightly banked curves and a gravel surface of crushed cement.

 Brooklands, in Surrey, England, was the first purpose-built 'banked' motor racing venue, opening in June 1907.
 It featured a 4.43 km concrete track with high-speed banked corners.

-One of the oldest existing purpose-built automobile racing circuits in the United States, still in use, is the 2.5 mi Indianapolis Motor Speedway in Speedway, Indiana.
+One of the oldest existing purpose-built and still in use automobile race course in the United States is the 2.5 mi Indianapolis Motor Speedway in Speedway, Indiana.
 It is the largest capacity sports venue of any variety worldwide, with a top capacity of some 257,000+ seated spectators.

-NASCAR was founded by Bill France Sr. on February 21, 1948, with the help of several other drivers of the time.
+NASCAR was founded by Bill France Sr. on February 21, 1948, with the help of several other drivers.
 The first NASCAR "Strictly Stock" race ever was held on June 19, 1949, at Daytona Beach, Florida, U.S..

 From 1962, sports cars temporarily took a back seat to GT cars, with the Fédération Internationale de l'Automobile (FIA) replacing the World Championship for Sports Cars with the International Championship for GT Manufacturers.

 From 1962 through 2003, NASCAR's premier series was called the Winston Cup Series, sponsored by R. J. Reynolds Tobacco Company cigarette brand Winston.
 The changes that resulted from RJR's involvement, as well as the reduction of the schedule from 56 to 34 races a year, established 1972 as the beginning of NASCAR's "modern era".

 The IMSA GT Series evolved into the American Le Mans Series, which ran its first season in 1998.
 The European races eventually became the closely related European Le Mans Series, both of which mix prototypes and GTs.